 Lastly, if you want to save yourself the headache of retrofitting this pattern, instead you could use my instructions for this nightgown tutorial to make a dress instead!
+Or use my free Mara Dress Pattern.
 It’s basically the same shape; you’ll just need to make it a little more narrow if you want to slim down the silhouette a bit.
 But ain’t nothing wrong with making a street-friendly muumuu either!

 If you do decide to use the McCall’s pattern to replicate this, the only modification you need to make for the placket is to leave off the little V-shaped neck opening; in other words, don’t cut into the neckline as instructed in the pattern, only do so once you’re ready to make the placket.